TIBCOSoftware/ebx-container-edition/README.md

 This repository does not include TIBCO EBX® software, TIBCO EBX® Container Edition or any other third party software.

-**Note**: TIBCO EBX Software and TIBCO EBX® Container Edition are a commercially licensed product and are subject to the payment of license fees.
+**Note**: TIBCO EBX Software and TIBCO EBX® Container Edition are a commercially licensed products and are subject to the payment of license fees.
 You must have a valid license to use them.

 ## Prerequisites